VikParuchuri/dscontent-starter/README.md

 Running the command will make a folder called `missions` (if it doesn't exist already), and make a separate folder inside for each mission.
 Each mission folder will have a `.yaml` file containing its definition, as well as any resource files needed for the mission.

+This is automatically done when syncing, so you don't need to run it yourself, but it can be a good debugging check to make sure your missions are structured properly.

 Removing content
 -------------------